 What is off-page SEO?

-Off-page SEO refers to actions taken elsewhere on the web that still has an impact upon your own website and its visibility.
+Off-page SEO refers to actions taken elsewhere on the web that still has an impact on your own website and its visibility.
 The logic behind this is that the more your website is referred to by other sites, the more trustworthy and high quality your content must be.
 Also, if you own social media channels and are featured on listings pages such as Google My Business, then it can show to search engines that your enterprise is active.

 Why is off-page SEO Important